riavanitesh/Final-Project/README.md

 ## Questions we hope to answer with the data

-•Based on the user input i.e., location, price range and size of the property, the best matching results are populated.

-•It will also predict the change in housing prices in the coming one year

-•Show the equity that can be built over the house in one year

-•Concentration of the COVID-19 affected areas
+•How population growth in a particular state has affected the housing price

+•Covid cases effect in the changes of housing valuation

+•Considering covid cases impact has normalized in recent times, predict the housing price for next 1 year

 ## Data Source